aurora-is-near/doc.aurora.dev/blog/thirdweb-erc20.md

 Total cost of creating a token was only around $0.02!

-In the next articles we will take a look on how you can bridge that token to NEAR via [OmniBridge].
+In the [second article](/blog/omnibridge-tutorial) we will take a look on how you can bridge that token to NEAR via [OmniBridge].

-And how to use it as a base token for your [virtual chain](/aurora-cloud/run-your-own-virtual-chain/overview-of-aurora-cloud).
+And in the [third one](/blog/create-virtual-chain), how to use it as a base token for your [virtual chain](/aurora-cloud/run-your-own-virtual-chain/overview-of-aurora-cloud).

 Of course, it is not obligatory to do it yourself – our team can always help you.
 But, doing it gives you more understanding around how everything works in Aurora Ecosystem!

 On this note, I wish you great time of the day and I hope you have enjoyed the article!
 Thank you!

+If you have encountered any errors, problems or just have any questions or suggestions, please contact us on [Discord](https://discord.gg/auroralabs).

 [OmniBridge]: https://docs.near.org/chain-abstraction/omnibridge/overview
 [virtual chain]: /aurora-cloud/run-your-own-virtual-chain/overview-of-aurora-cloud